It is hard to overstate the role of belief in a great many personal development and self-help systems.

 A first valid doubt is the overstretching of one’s ambitions, which may not lead to success but an obvious disaster.
 Countless explorers and athletes have died pursuing their passions (which might be why the t-shirt with the slogan ‘die trying’ exists).
 Numerous entrepreneurs ruined themselves financially, relentlessly going after their dream idea.
 One may argue that perishing in the quest of ones’ believes and ideals is like heroic salvation.
 But while success and happiness might have many different definitions, being alive and financially okay should undoubtedly be part of that.

-A potential trap due to believing too firmly and hence clinging to a goal despite adverse results for too long is the conviction bias.
+A potential trap due to believing too firmly and clinging to a goal despite adverse results for too long is the conviction bias.
 If you believe in an idea very strongly, you take its validity for granted.
-Deep in our hearts, we might entertain some doubts about the concept, but instead of rationally scrutinizing, we choose to convince others and ourselves even more fervently.
+Deep in our hearts, we might entertain some doubts about the concept, but instead of rationally scrutinizing it, we choose to convince others and ourselves even more fervently.
 For an idea that is conveyed with pathos, can it be possibly wrong?
-Entrepreneurs who identify with their business idea too much are prone to fall for the conviction bias and hold on for a crazy business idea for too long.
+Entrepreneurs who identify with their business idea too much are prone to fall for the conviction bias and hold on to a crazy business idea for too long.

-When the ego becomes overly inflated after some initial success, quite possibly enabled by the conviction bias, grandiosity might take hold of one.
+When the ego becomes overly inflated after some initial success, possibly enabled by the conviction bias, grandiosity might take hold of one.
 Robert Moore, author of ‘Facing the Dragon – Confronting Personal and Spiritual Grandiosity’ writes ‘Very simply, ‘grandiosity’ means you have larger fantasies and wishes for yourself than your real-life experience can support, so they either make you manic, running around trying to keep up with their demands, or they make you depressed because your desires are so high and unachievable that it soon seems useless to try to do anything at all.’

-Grandiosity is believe gone wrong.
+Grandiosity is belief gone wrong.
 A proper analysis of the reasons for success and coming to know our limits can prevent us from falling into a trap that unavoidably eventually will lead to disaster.